-Salesforce is an incredibly powerful system that can transform sales organizations.
-However, it’s also extremely complex and requires ongoing training for your team members to get up-to-speed with how Salesforce works.
+Salesforce is a compelling system that can transform sales organizations.
+However, it’s also highly complex and requires ongoing training for your team members to get up-to-speed with how Salesforce works.

 If you haven’t provided adequate time or resources towards crafting a proper onboarding plan (or even if this was done in the past), you’re likely seeing low user adoption metrics among sales reps.

-In addition, it’s important to provide ongoing training and support, as the Salesforce platform is constantly benefiting from new features that are being introduced through seasonal releases.
+In addition, it’s essential to provide ongoing training and support, as the Salesforce platform is constantly benefiting from new features introduced through seasonal releases.

 Lack of leadership support

 It’s important to consider whether or not senior leadership supports Salesforce and this new method of working.